nojronatron/BF-BMX/README-QuickStartGuide.md

 1. Extract the downloaded ZIP file to a new directory.
 1. Double-click the file "BFBMX.ServerApi.exe" to run the server service.
+1. If prompted to allow a port through the Windows Firewall, click "Allow access" to enable Server Api access.

 A console window will open, and the ServerApi will start running.
 The console window will display log messages and status updates on a semi-regular basis, and when important events occur.